GeorgePimpleton/cpp_misc_files/Random Toolkit/README.md

 See the example .cpp files for basic "how to" instructions.

+The toolkit files used in the examples are v1.3.1.2.

 ### Notes
+There are two different versions of the toolkit.  v1.3.1 lets the toolkit use the WinAPI min/max functions, v1.3.1.2 shows how to disable the WinAPI min/max functions (#define NOMINMAX) and uses the C++ min/max functionality.

 There may be links to websites or internet sources in these pages.
 Links can go stale.
 A search engine is your friend.

 If you find the files and examples useful let me know, if you find better ways to craft the code really let me know!